Electrolyte Imbalance: Symptoms and How to Correct

 • Nutrition and hydration: Correct nutrition and hydration may correct electrolyte imbalances.
 It is also essential to avoid electrolyte imbalances altogether.
 I will touch on this in the next section in detail.

 • Supplements: Supplementation can help replace depleted electrolytes and correct imbalances.
-Supplements can be utilized on a short and a long-term basis.
+Supplements can be utilized on a short and long-term basis.

 • IV fluids: IV fluid can help to rehydrate your body typically through sodium chloride.
 They are often used when you are dehydrated from diarrhea or vomiting.
 Electrolyte supplements may be added to your IV to correct deficiencies in the short-term.

-• Certain IV medications: IV medications may be used to balance your electrolyte levels quickly and to offer a short-term solution.
+• Certain IV medications: IV medications may be used to balance your electrolyte levels quickly and offer a short-term solution.

 • Oral medications: Your doctor may prescribe oral medications to correct chronic mineral abnormalities, especially if you have an ongoing kidney disease.